Alecks20/alecks20/README.md

-# Hello internet user! 👋
+# Hello there! 👋
 Im a self-taught teenage developer/programmer located in Oceania with a passion for computers and the internet.
-My end goal is to eventually make an app/program that will change the internet for the better, if not I just want to live a comfortable life.
+My stengths are definitely in server management, infrastructure and stuff like the cloud.

 ## Skills/Experience 🌍